junimo-farmer/frm3-IT265-002/docs/Module-005-Dev-Log.md

 #### Learnings
 - *Key insights, techniques, or concepts explored.*
--
+  -  Randomness is difficult but important for keeping things fresh, especially since the board game cannot change itself.

 #### Free Thinking
 - *Brainstorm or reflect on design ideas, architecture patterns, or potential improvements.*
--  If I cannot avoid making Mario Party, just make Mario Party and tweak it from there.
+-  **If I cannot avoid making Mario Party, just make Mario Party and tweak it from there.**
 -  Goal for the game:
   - Collect enough core memories before daytime
   - Avoid nightmares and chasers